 - Finish with the Serpentine road (Part 2 Sequoia scenic drive).

 This list encapsulates just about all the best things to do in the park in one day and the details below will cover why they are all awesome things to explore in Sequoia.

-5 things to know before you do these 10 Sequoia National Park day trip activities:
+5 things to know before you visit Sequoia National Park:

 1) You’ll start in the north part of this park (Kings Canyon NP first), then finish in the south part (Sequoia NP):